caring for all creation

 Sharing Hope and Love

-At the University of California-Irvine I started a Random Acts of Kindness program to offer signs of acceptance and love and invitation to over 3000 students to improve the mental health and connectedness of the student community.
+At the University of California-Irvine my students and I started a Random Acts of Kindness program to offer signs of acceptance and love and invitation to over 3000 students to improve the mental health and connectedness of the student community.

 Speaking Truth to Power

-I am engaged in the efforts for equity and healing in my local community.
-Most recently this included speaking to the Scottsdale City Council in support of a non-discrimination ordinance for LGBTQ people and other vulnerable groups.
-The City Council unanimously passed the ordinance.
+I am engaged in the efforts for equity and healing in my local communities.
+In both Scottsdale and St. Johnsbury I have spoken to the City Council in support of non-discrimination and inclusively ordinances for LGBTQ people and other vulnerable groups.
+Both councils unanimously passed the ordinance.
+In St. Johnsbury I am convening a collaborative effort to implement our inclusivity ordinances.

 In 2009, I interned in the City Manager's Office of Kansas City, Missouri.
 My focus was advocacy and policy for youth.